Our Final Panama Budget & Impressions

 Boquete – Final Panama Budget

-So back to the original proposition: Would you want to retire in Panama?
+Harking back to one of our original propositions: Would we want to retire in Panama?

 Well, probably not retire there – although we are tempted to buy that Panamanian island 😉

-We may come and visit again, but we’ll be keeping our retirement options open.
+We may come and visit again, but we’re keeping our retirement options open.

 1 Comment